-PARLGL 101 INTRODUCTION TO PARALEGAL STUDIES
+PARLGL 101 INTRODUCTION TO PARALEGA!
+STUDIES

-Overview of the history, philosophy, and practice of the paralegal profession in the United States.
-Introduces legal concepts, terms, and theories used by the paralgal.
+Units: 3.00 - CSU 54.0 hours lecture Overview of the history, philosophy, and practice of the paralegal profession in the United States.
+Introduces legal concepts, terms, and theories used by the paralegal.

 PARLGL 104 CONTRACT LAW FOR PARALEGALS